-They’re unique offering is an e-learning training platform and a service model designed specifically to deliver copper, fiber and wireless solution, product, and technical training globally.
+Their unique offering is an e-learning training platform and a service model designed specifically to deliver copper, fibre and wireless solution, product, and technical training globally.

 Wahoo Learning came to Totara Partner BuildEmpire looking for a new way to sell and deliver their eLearning content.
 They already had a bespoke platform for this, but wanted to improve it and make sure they were using the best LMS technology available.